EvolBioInf/macle/README.md

 ```
 # rename sequences in existing index
-dnalc -r new_names_file.txt some_seq.idx
+macle -r new_names_file.txt some_seq.idx
 ```

 ### Gnuplot integration
 The results of a sliding window analysis are best visualized.
-This can be done using the script `dnalc_plot.sh`, which is part of the dnalc repository.
-The script accepts dnalc output and visualizes it with gnuplot.
-To use it, add the `-g` flag to dnalc and pipe the result into the script:
+This can be done using the script `macle_plot.sh`, which is part of the macle repository.
+The script accepts macle output and visualizes it with gnuplot.
+To use it, add the `-g` flag to macle and pipe the result into the script:

 ```
-dnalc -i seq.idx -n chrZ -w 10000 -g | ./dnalc_plot.sh
+macle -i seq.idx -n chrZ -w 10000 -g | ./macle_plot.sh
 ```

 ## References